AlternateMarkingP4/FlaseClase/README.md

 # P4 Alternate Marking Algorithm
-In this repository you may find an implementation of the algorithems Double Marking and Multiple Marking with p4-switches and a C program.
+In this repository you may find an implementation of the algorithms Double Marking and Multiple Marking with p4-switches and a C program.
 It is base on time_stamping_simulation_P4 Project: https://github.com/MichaelBun/time_stamping_simulation_P4

 ## Some Background First